On an activity kick

 Meanwhile, a countryside life tour with Cambodia Vespa Adventures will give you the chance to relax and take it all in on your own Vespa, which comes with a driver.
 Over six hours, you’ll interact with villagers, be introduced to Khmer spiritual life and visit remnants of the Khmer Empire.

-Quad biking is another way to see the relaxed way of life in rural Cambodia.
+Quad biking is another way to see the relaxed, rural way of life.
 Quad Adventure Tours can help shape your adventure depending on your needs, from relaxing family tours to a more extreme two-day trip to the remote temple of Koh Ker.

-Flight of the Gibbon offers Cambodia’s only zipline canopy tour.
+Angkor Zipline, formerly Flight of the Gibbon, offers Cambodia’s only zipline canopy tour.
 Located inside Angkor Archaelogical Park they have four zipline crossings (one of which is a double zipline), three sky bridges, and an abseil descent.
 The course takes roughly two hours to traverse and there is plenty of information about wildlife, flowers and fauna along the way.

 With its mix of traditional and modern theatre, music, dance, acrobatics, juggling, and contortion, Phare, the Cambodian Circus, is a Cambodian treat for the whole family, with shows held every night from 8pm.

-Adults, meanwhile, can learn how to give cocktails the perfect twist by using traditional Khmer herbs and spices to infuse Sombai (rice liquor) at Asana Old Wooden House.
+Adults, meanwhile, can learn how to give cocktails the perfect twist by using traditional Khmer herbs and spices to infuse Sombai (rice liquor) at Asana Cambodian House.
 Each session includes a roots and herbs introduction and some testing.

 Those interested in Khmer history should delve into the stories of the ancient Angkor Empire at the Angkor National Museum, which uses state-of-the-art multimedia tech to tell the tale of this great empire.

-The darker side of the country’s recent history is displayed at the Cambodia Landmine Museum.
+The darker side of the country’s recent history is displayed at the Cambodian Landmine Museum.
 It also provides education and support to dozens of at-risk youths and landmine affected children.
-The War Museum displays an interesting range of equipment from the same era.
+And the War Museum displays an interesting range of equipment from the same era.